 Other Public Programs

-Emerging Artist Exhibition Program Open Call
+Emerging Artist Exhibition Program

-About the Program
+About the program

-The Regis Center for Art (RCA) Emerging Artist Exhibition Program is a new opportunity for emerging artists in Minnesota to participate in solo or group exhibitions at the Quarter Gallery in the Regis Center for Art at the University of Minnesota.
+The Regis Center for Art (RCA) Emerging Artist Exhibition Program is an opportunity for emerging artists in Minnesota to participate in solo or group exhibitions at the Quarter Gallery in the Regis Center for Art at the University of Minnesota.
 The purpose of the exhibition series is to provide artists with opportunities to exhibit their work, broaden connections with other artists, and gain wider exposure to the arts community in the Twin Cities.
 The exhibition series seeks to support a diverse range of artistic practices within the visual arts.
 Participants will be selected by a panel comprised of University of Minnesota Department of Art faculty along with a member of the broader arts community.

-- Artists may not be current degree-seeking students
+- Artists may not be current degree-seeking students.

-- Artists may apply as an individual, a collaborative team, or a group
+- Artists may apply as an individual, a collaborative team, or a group.

-- Artists are responsible for shipping/delivery of installation-ready artwork
+- Artists are responsible for shipping/delivery of installation-ready artwork.

-- The Quarter Gallery does not have gallery attendants or a security system
+- The Quarter Gallery does not have gallery attendants or a security system.

-- There may be restrictions based on fire code, staffing, and University regulations
+- There may be restrictions based on fire code, staffing, and University regulations.